patrik-bartak/web-game/README.md

 An online web game made as part of the TU Delft Web & Databases course.

 ## How to play?
 Hosted [here](https://neon-disc-warfare.herokuapp.com/), simply enter your name and you will be matched with the next person in the queue.
+Each browser tab opens a new websocket connection with the server.